Join us for an adventure in flavor!

 Tips and Notes

-Give your pasta night a spicy makeover with my easy homemade Arrabbiata Sauce.
+Give your pasta night a spicy makeover with this easy spicy tomato sauce.
 If you like your food with a little kick, this one is a must.

 And stay tuned for our next post, Frutti di Mare.
 It’s a restaurant quality dinner that you don’t want to miss!